-While IDSA supports creating a federal repository of information on Lyme and other tick-borne diseases, it is critical that all of the information be science- and evidence-based to ensure patients receive the highest level of care possible.
-Increased federal funding for tick-borne diseases is vital, but this funding cannot come at the expense of funding for other diseases, including HIV.
-Pitting one disease against another is counterproductive and costly.
-As has repeatedly been evidenced, we must sustain our efforts in responding to infectious diseases or risk serious and potentially deadly outbreaks, as we have already seen recently for HIV due to the opioid epidemic.
+While IDSA supports creating a federal repository of information on Lyme and other tick-borne diseases, it is critical that all of the information be evidence-based to ensure patients receive the highest level of care possible.
+Increased federal funding for responses to tick-borne diseases is vital, but this funding cannot come at the expense of funding for other diseases, including HIV.
+Pitting one disease against another, as suggested in the draft report, is counterproductive and costly.
+Seen repeatedly when not addressed, we must sustain efforts in responding to infectious diseases or risk severe and potentially deadly outbreaks, as we have already seen recently with new HIV infections arising from the opioid epidemic.

-IDSA supports patient access to evidence-based, medically appropriate diagnosis and treatment of Lyme disease and persistent symptoms that is safe and effective.
-We oppose policies that would subject patients to faulty diagnostic procedures or dangerous or unproven treatments.
+IDSA supports patient access to evidence-based, medically appropriate diagnosis and treatment of Lyme disease including persistent symptoms that are safe and effective.
+The recommendations and policies outlined in this chapter would subject patients to faulty diagnostic procedures and dangerous, unproven treatments.
 We also oppose recommendations or laws designed to protect clinicians who provide harmful treatments.
 In addition, we oppose any attempts by the Working Group to undermine widely accepted medical guidelines for the treatment of Lyme disease that are rooted in scientific evidence or to promote clinical guidelines that are not evidence-based.
-We are extremely worried about the potential impacts of the recommendation to provide protections for doctors who follow "recognized guidelines."
-The term is exceedingly broad and could easily be applied to guidelines that lack sufficient evidence.
-This recommendation was adopted by a margin of only one vote, by far the most contentious vote of the meeting, yet due to the composition of the chapter's writing group, the report will contain no minority opinion on this issue.
-This is a significant oversight, and we strongly encourage the addition of a minority opinion on this issue.
-Broad protection for physicians who subject patients to substandard or even dangerous therapies will likely result in an increase in the number of patients who are harmed.
+We are apprehensive about the potential impact of the recommendation to provide protections for doctors who follow "recognized guidelines."
+The term is exceedingly broad and could easily be applied to guideline recommendations that lack sufficient evidence or be based mainly on patient preference such as the ILADS guidelines that give physicians broad latitude regardless of documented efficacy or safety.
+This recommendation was adopted by a margin of only one vote, by far the most contentious vote of the Working Group, yet due to the composition of the chapter's writing group, the report will contain no minority opinion on this issue.
+This is a highly significant oversight and defect.
+Broad protection for physicians who subject patients to substandard or even dangerous therapies will likely increase the number of patients who are harmed.